10 Reasons Your Chicken is Shaking its Head

 Another prevalent cause of respiratory issues in chickens is Chronic Respiratory Disease.

 Chronic respiratory disease (CRD) is also known as Bulgy Eye or mycoplasmosis.
 It’s a widespread global bacterial infection that tends to infect younger birds.

-It attacks the respiratory system of a chicken and causes several symptoms like:
+It attacks the respiratory system of a chicken and causes several symptoms:

 - nasal discharge, sneezing

 - inflammation of the eyes

 - watery, foamy, and bubbly eyes